Upper ontology: gist

 gist has been used to build enterprise ontologies for a number of major commercial and governmental agencies including: Procter & Gamble, Sentara Healthcare, Washington State Department of Labor & Industries, LexisNexis, Sallie Mae and two major Financial Services firms.

 gist is freely available with a Creative Commons share alike license.

 gist is actively maintained, and has been in use for over 10 years.
 As of October 2020 it is at version 9.4.

 gist was the subject of a paper exploring how to bridge modeling differences between ontologies.

 In a paper describing the OQuaRE methodology for evaluating ontologies, the gist unit of measure ontology (at that time, a separate module) scored the highest in the manual evaluation against 10 other unit of measure ontologies, and scored above average in the automated evaluation.
 The authors stated: "This ontology could easily be tested and validated, its knowledge could be effectively reused and adapted for different specified environments".

-IDEAS

-The upper ontology developed by the IDEAS Group is higher-order, extensional and 4D.
-It was developed using the BORO Method.
-The IDEAS ontology is not intended for reasoning and inference purposes; its purpose is to be a precise model of business.